+Council determines a sub-category for the category "Residential" called "Residential - Muswellbrook and Denman" for each parcel of rateable land valued as one assessment and:

+- 1. its dominant use is for residential accommodation (otherwise than as a hotel, motel, guesthouse, backpacker hostel, boarding house, lodging house, nursing home, caravan park or manufactured home estate); or - 2. in the case of vacant land, it is zoned or otherwise designated for use under an environmental planning instrument (with or without development consent) for residential purposes; or - 3. it is rural residential land and it is not connected to Council's sewer main;

-Council determines a sub-category for the category "Residential" called "Residential Muswellbrook and Denman" for each parcel of rateable land valued as one assessment and its dominant use is residential (other than hotel, motel, guesthouse, boarding house, lodging house or nursing home), and is within the urban area of Muswellbrook and Denman townships and is either connected to Council's sewer main or is liable for a collection fee.
+and is within the urban area of Muswellbrook and Denman townships and is either connected to Council's sewer main or is liable for a collection fee.